Human factors in diving equipment design: Communication systems

+The process of talking underwater is influenced by the internal geometry of the life support equipment and constraints on the communications systems as well as the physical and physiological influences of the environment on the processes of speaking and vocal sound production.
+The use of breathing gases under pressure or containing helium causes problems in intelligibility of diver speech due to distortion caused by the different speed of sound in the gas and the different density of the gas compared to air at surface pressure.
+These parameters induce changes in the vocal tract formants, which affect the timbre, and a slight change of pitch.
+Several studies indicate that the loss in intelligibility is mainly due to the change in the formants.

+The difference in density of the breathing gas causes a non-linear shift of low-pitch vocal resonance, due to resonance shifts in the vocal cavities, giving a nasal effect, and a linear shift of vocal resonances which is a function of the velocity of sound in the gas, known as the Donald Duck effect.
+Another effect of higher density is the relative increase in intensity of voiced sounds relative to unvoiced sounds.
+The contrast between closed and open voiced sounds and the contrast between voiced consonants and adjacent vowels decrease with increased pressure.
+Change of the speed of sound is relatively large in relation to depth increase at shallower depths, but this effect reduces as the pressure increases, and at greater depths a change in depth makes a smaller difference.

+Helium speech unscramblers are a partial technical solution.
+They improve intelligibility of transmitted speech to surface personnel.

 Instrumentation and displays

-Diving instrumentation may be for safety or to facilitate the task.
-The safety-critical information such as gas pressure and decompression status should be presented clearly and unambiguously.
+Diving instrumentation may be for safety or to facilitate the task being performed.
+Safety-critical information such as gas pressure and decompression status should be presented clearly and unambiguously.

-Lack of standardised dive computer user-interfaces can cause confusion under stress.
+A lack of standardised dive computer user-interfaces can cause confusion under stress.
 Computer lock-out at times of great need is a potentially fatal design flaw.
 The meaning of alarms and warnings should be immediately obvious.
 The diver should be dealing with the problem, not trying to work out what it is.
 Displays should allow for variations in visual acuity, and be readable with colour-blindness.
-Ideally, critical displays should be readable without a mask, or provide for safe surfacing without a mask.
-There should not be too much distracting information on the main screen, and return to the main screen should be automatic by default, or auxiliary screens should continue to display critical decompression data.
-Dive computers are safety critical equipment, but there is very little formal training provided for their use, and models vary considerably in operation, and are often not intuitive, so skills are not transferable when a new unit is used.
+Ideally, critical displays should be readable without a mask, or allow safe surfacing without a mask.
+There should not be too much distracting information on the main screen, and returning to the main screen should be automatic by default, or auxiliary screens should continue to display critical decompression data.

+Dive computers are safety critical equipment, but there is very little formal training provided for their use.
+Models also vary considerably in operation, and are often not intuitive, so skills are not transferable when a new unit is used.
 The user manual is usually all that is available to learn from, and it cannot be taken underwater for convenient reference.
-Human error in their use is quite common.

-Straps of wrist-mounts should be adjustable to suit ambidextrous wearing with a range of suits, and a single point strap failure should not result in loss of the instrument.
-Straps should be secure against sliding off the wrist in the event of suit compression when worn on the fore-arm.
+Instrument consoles represent a concentrated source of information, and a large potential for operator error.